 The last ten years—even the last five—have seen game-changing developments in printing technology.
-Even if print-on-demand has been around longer than that, we’re now seeing these digital machines produce exquisite quality.
+Even if print-on-demand has been around longer than that, we’re now seeing these digital machines produce exquisite quality (depending on which service you use).
 Advanced inkjet technology now creates pages and covers that are nearly identical to those created with traditional offset printing, offering incredible advantages to self-publishers.

 How can you make sure you're getting the most return out of it?
 Let's find out.

-- You create a properly formatted book file.
-Your PDF or other print-ready file will stay on hand with the printer and can be called up any time an order is placed for your book.
+- Create a properly formatted book file.
+Your PDF (or another print-ready file) will stay with the printer and can be called up any time an order is placed for your book.

-- You list your book on major bookselling sites.
+- List your book on major bookselling sites.
 You can do this using a “print-on-demand distributor” like KDP Print (for Amazon), IngramSpark, or Blurb.